MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 Boot Time 10-30 seconds 30-60 seconds

-Network Support Third-party network stacks Built-in networking capabilities
+Network Support Third-party network stacks Built-in networking capability

-Multimedia Support Basic sound through PC speaker Sound card support, multimedia extensions
+Multimedia Support Basic sound via PC speaker Sound card support, multimedia extensions

-Color Support 16 colors in text mode 256+ colors in graphics mode
+Color Support 16 colors when using in text mode, 256+ colors when using graphics mode

-• Direct Control: Complete hardware access for applications
+• Direct Control Full hardware access for applications

 ❌ Disadvantages